'To say I’m worried is an understatement': Small businesses struggle to navigate new normal post-circuit breaker

 Mr Lung also expects that tourists - who make up 15 per cent of his clientele - are likely to continue to avoid travelling, affecting his sales for the next 12 months.

-With all the challenges ahead, said Mr Lung, he expects post-circuit breaker revenue to decline at least 20 per cent from pre-COVID-19 days - which is as optimistic an outlook as he can imagine.
+With the challenges ahead, Mr Lung said he expects post-circuit breaker revenue to decline at least 20 per cent from pre-COVID-19 days - which is as optimistic an outlook as he can imagine.

 DIPPING INTO SAVINGS

-Small and medium enterprises (SME) have come under severe pressure during the coronavirus pandemic.
-Many were forced to close or restrict their services during the circuit breaker, seeing their bottomline hurt badly in the process.
+Small- and medium-size enterprises (SMEs) have come under severe pressure during the coronavirus pandemic.
+Many were forced to close or restrict their services during the circuit breaker, seeing their bottom line hurt badly in the process.

 And even as Singapore gradually eases restrictions, there are no certainties that business will recover to pre-COVID-19 levels in the near future, business owners and analysts told CNA.